-Yamaha FD01s Review: In-depth Analysis
+Yamaha FD01s Review: In-Depth Analysis

 How Yamaha FD01s Looks

-Featuring a light brown front with dark chocolate-brown sides and back, and a black pickguard, I fell in love with the guitar as soon as I laid eyes on it.
+Featuring a light brown front with dark chocolate-brown sides and back and a black pickguard, I fell in love with the guitar as soon as I laid eyes on it.
 The tuners are die-cast chrome and of decent quality.
 The tuner provided with the guitar kit will come in handy if you find the lowest two strings getting detuned after leaving the guitar untouched for some time.

 The body feels solid, and there are very few areas where I could feel Yamaha trying to cut corners to lessen the price.

-Build quality of Yamaha FD01s
+Build Quality Of Yamaha FD01s

 The only thing missing is a pickup (required if you want to play with an amplifier) and an electronic tuner, which can now be found on some guitars with similar prices.
-But all these are trivial flaws, and can always be added separately if required.
+But all these are trivial flaws and can always be added separately if required.

 The advantages of owning this guitar are numerous.
 At this price point, it certainly holds its own with the competition and plays very well.
 With a great composition regarding wood, the guitar has vibrant tones, and I found myself not wanting to let go of it very soon.

-Sound Quality of Yamaha FD01s0
+Sound Quality Of Yamaha FD01s0

-Overall, the guitar is perfect for all players, whether beginner or semi-pro.
-The only complaint that I’ve often seen pop-up here, and there is that the neck and string gap (the action of the guitar) requires adjustment now and then and that the bridge pins need to be replaced.
+The guitar is perfect for all players, whether beginner or semi-pro.
+The only complaint I’ve often seen pop up here is that the neck and string gap (the guitar’s action) requires adjustment now and then and that the bridge pins must be replaced.

 My Personal Opinion – And My Rating Card For Yamaha FD01s